-We will ask you to rest for up to an hour.
+As you have been sedated, we will ask you to rest for up to an hour after the procedure.
 Your blood pressure, heart rate and breathing will be monitored.
-If you are diabetic, your blood glucose will also be regularly checked.
+If you are diabetic, your blood glucose will also be monitored.
 Once you have recovered from the initial effects of any sedation you will be offered a drink and a biscuit.
 You should not have any pain other than some discomfort from wind, which will settle after a few hours.

-Before you leave the Unit, a nurse or the endoscopist will explain what was seen during the examination and whether you need any further appointments.
-The sedative can make you drowsy and forgetful for up 24 hours after the examination - even though you may feel alert.
+Before you leave the Unit, the nurse or the endoscopist will explain what was seen during the examination and whether you need any further appointments.
+The sedative can make you forgetful and drowsy for up 24 hours after the examination - even though you may feel alert.
 It is a good idea to have a member of your family or a friend with you when you are given the findings of your examination, just in case you don't remember everything we are telling you.

 You must be collected and accompanied home.
-If the person collecting you has left the Unit while you are having your examination, a nurse will telephone them to ask them to return when you are ready to go home.

-If you have had sedation and live alone, we recommend that you try and arrange for someone to stay with you overnight.
+If the person collecting you has left the Unit while you are having your examinations, a nurse will telephone them to ask them to return when you are ready to go home.
+If you live alone, we recommend that you try and arrange for someone to stay with you overnight.

-For 24 hours after the sedation you must not:
+For 24 hours after the sedation, you must not: